How to Get Your Website Ready for the Holiday Sale Season

-Fill out your product descriptions: Start by reviewing your service page or product descriptions.
+Fill out your product and service descriptions: Start by reviewing your product descriptions or service pages.
 Make sure they are filled out with every detail a curious customer’s mind might want to know.
 You can use your words, professional product photography, and even lively videos to paint a picture of what’s in store.
 Especially because one of the most fun parts of holiday shopping is visualizing just how happy the recipient will be with their newly-opened present.
 You can use your gallery to play into this imagery and convert browsers into buyers.
-Capture what it looks like to hold, wear, drink hot cocoa with (you get the idea…) your product.
+Capture what it looks like to hold, wear, experience, drink hot cocoa with (you get the idea…) your product or service.
 Accompanying your bookings descriptions with compelling pictures is similarly effective.
 While a customer is picking out that pasta-making course for Mom, the steaming linguine might look so appealing they’ll just have to turn it into a Mom-and-me activity.

-Update your products to showcase your sale: For an online store, this entails applying a sale or discount to your items so browsers can notice the difference in price, and then adding ‘Sale’ product ribbons to mark their corresponding images.
-Of course, your products will continue showing up as usual in your products or collections page.
-But to give them that extra push they deserve for their holiday debut, make sure they also appear in a new collection of products that you can name something fit for the occasion, like ‘On Sale’ or ‘Holiday Specials.’
+Update product and service details for your sale: For an online business, this entails applying a sale or discount to your items so browsers can notice the difference in price, and then adding ‘Sale’ product ribbons to mark their corresponding images.
+Of course, your products and services will continue showing up as usual on your site pages.
+But to give them that extra push they deserve for their holiday debut, make sure they also appear in a new collection of products or services that you can name something fit for the occasion, like ‘On Sale’ or ‘Holiday Specials.’
 Then simply add that collection right onto your homepage.
 That way, it’s clear to visitors where they should be looking the instant they arrive on your site.
 Finally, don’t let all of this hard work go to waste.
-Double check that your payment methods are setup and working.
+Double check that your payment methods are set up and working.

 These days, not all presents can be neatly wrapped in a box, though.
 We’re now seeing many people opting to gift their loved ones an experience, like a portrait photoshoot or a spa day (or shark cage diving, if that’s your thing).
 So if what your business offers is more along the lines of classes and workshops, you will also want to ensure that the service pages on your bookings website are completely decked out with full-length descriptions and the most recent dates.
 If you’re offering a special holiday package, like a discounted set of sessions that can be easily gifted to your clients’ loved ones (hint, hint), then make that known through your on-page details.
 Shoppers love feeling like they’ve come across the best deal around, plus aligning your promotion with what holiday gift givers are already looking for will win you major points in customer appreciation – and sales.